Otumian-empire/swift-python/exercise22.md

 ## Practicals

-Write a unit test - TestCases - for the programs you have written since `exercise 12` .
+Write a unit test - TestCases - for the programs written since `exercise 12` .

 ## Summary